ddoa/simpleorder-example/README.md

-This examples shows a minimal implementation of the Java EE (and APIs like CDI and JAX-RS) stack including unit- and integration tests.
-The mini=-application requires TomEE Plus.
+This examples shows a minimal implementation of the Java EE (and APIs like CDI and JAX-RS) stack including unit- and integration tests using JUnit5 and Mockito.
+The mini-application requires TomEE Plus.